EmoryMLIP/emory-reu-ret-website/README.md

 - 🐦 Twitter: [@wowchemy](https://twitter.com/wowchemy) [@GeorgeCushen](https://twitter.com/GeorgeCushen) [#MadeWithWowchemy](https://twitter.com/search?q=(%23MadeWithWowchemy%20OR%20%23MadeWithAcademic)&src=typed_query)
 - 💡 [Request a **feature** or report a **bug** for _Wowchemy_](https://github.com/wowchemy/wowchemy-hugo-modules/issues)
 - ⬆️ **Updating Wowchemy?** View the [Update Guide](https://wowchemy.com/docs/update/) and [Release Notes](https://wowchemy.com/updates/)

+## Acknowledgements

+This site is supported by the US National Science foundation awards DMS-2051019 and DMS-1751636.
+Any opinions, findings, and conclusions or recommendations expressed on this website are those of the author(s) and do not necessarily reflect the views of the funding agency.